writethedocs/www/docs/include/bios/linette.rst

 years international experience across government and the private sector; small business to Fortune 500.
 Doodling and improvisation light up her heart.
-With communication as a key skill, Linette still shudders at writing bios and is thankful that you took the time to read this
+With communication as a key skill, Linette still shudders at writing bios and is thankful that you took the time to read this.